HopelessBhai/HopelessBhai/README.md

 Yo, what's up?
 ML/AI and economics nerd.
-Try to find a piece of mind in the lines of code.
+Trying to find a piece of mind in the lines of code.

 Now f*ck off.